 Instructions

-- Cut little slits in the lamb roast and stuff the garlic slivers in.
+- Slice the garlic cloves in to slivers.
+Cut little slits in the lamb roast and stuff the slivers in the holes.

 - Mix the rosemary, salt and pepper together.
-Then add a tablespoons of oil all over the lamb and rub the spices in next.
+Then add a tablespoon olive oil all over the lamb and rub the spices in next.
 Place in a large baggie and refrigerate over night.

-- Heat up the Instant Pot by hitting the saute button and adjust the heat to high.
+- Heat up the Instant Pot by using the saute mode and adjust the heat to high.
 Once hot, add a tablespoons of oil and brown the roast on both sides.
 About 4-5 minutes each side.
 Hit the cancel button.

-- Take out the roast and add the water.
+- Take out the roast and add the water (you could also use beef or chicken broth).
 Scrape up the brown bits then add in the roast back into the pot.

 - When done, do a quick pressure release and add the vegetables.
 Secure the lid and cook for 10 minutes more and let the pressure come down naturally.

 - NOTE: If you want to, you can set the roast under the broiler to make it browner.
-Or you can place it in a 450 degrees F oven for 10 minutes.
+Or you can place it in a 450°F oven for 10 minutes.
 However neither are needed.

 - NOTE2: If you want to add the vegetables from the beginning, make sure they are in big chunks because they will get mushy.
-Add them to the put with the roast and manually cook for 60 minutes.
+Add them when you put in the roast and manually cook for 60 minutes.
 Let the pressure come down naturally.
 Let the roast rest for 10 minutes before carving.

 Nutrition Information: